Biological Investigations

-VERTIC has a long-standing interest in verification and monitoring issues in the biological area.
-This debate is as timely and relevant as ever due to technological developments in the life sciences and to the COVID-19 pandemic.
+VERTIC has a long-standing interest in preventing the re-emergence and proliferation of biological and toxin weapons.
+This work is as timely and relevant as ever due to technological developments in the life sciences, increased public awareness of the dangers of a global pandemic and renewed dialogue in international forums about verification and monitoring issues.
 VERTIC’s recent work focuses on researching, promoting and strengthening existing international mechanisms that can be used to respond to biological threats.

 VERTIC’s work on the UNSGM

-The UNSGM does not have a standing inspectorate, and relies on expertise and equipment provided by UN Member States and International Organisations.
+The UNSGM does not have a standing inspectorate, and instead maintains a roster of qualified experts, expert consultants and analytical laboratories nominated by UN Member States.
 As such, it is crucial to find effective ways to build and maintain not only capacity, but operational readiness allowing for rapid deployment and incisive, rigorous investigations.
 VERTIC has carried out a broad research project on operational needs of UNSGM investigations and ways to support the Mechanism in building readiness, drawing on practitioners’ experiences and original research on forensics practices and biological detection technologies.
-The report on this is currently pending publication.

 Report: Tabletop exercise on UNSGM investigations